JuergenGutsch/blog/_source/_posts/2020-08-20-health-checks.md

 In case the overall state is Unhealthy the endpoint sends the result with a 503 HTTP response status, otherwise it is a 200.
 This is really useful if you just want to handle the HTTP response status.

 The community project provides a lot more features.
 Also a nice UI to visualize the health state to humans.
-But I will show you this in a later section.
+I'm going to show you this in a later section.

 ## Handle the states inside the application

 In the most cases you don't want to just expose the state to depending consumer of your app.
-It might also be that you need to handle the different states in your application, by showing a message in case the application is not working properly, disabling parts of the application that are not working, switching to a fallback source, or whatever is needed to run the application in an degraded state.
+It might also be the case that you need to handle the different states in your application, by showing a message in case the application is not working properly, disabling parts of the application that are not working, switching to a fallback source, or whatever is needed to run the application in an degraded state.

 To do things like this, you can use the `HealthCheckService` that is already registered to the IoC Container with the `AddHealthChecks()` method.
 You can inject the `HealthCheckService` using the `IHealthCheckService` interface wherever you want.